 Argyll (formerly LEO) specialises in luxury executive serviced offices in vibrant, well-connected areas of London.
 The company is expanding rapidly and secured the top two ﬂoors of Park House – a modern mixed-use building oﬀ Oxford Street – in order to provide its most spectacular, distinctive coworking space yet.

-Like other LEO premises the offices had to appeal to a high-end audience expecting elegant, sophisticated furnishings and facilities.
-The space had to integrate an executive lounge, meeting rooms, refreshment areas and serviced office suites in a unique, aesthetically appealing whole that would help LEO to stand out in an increasingly crowded market.
+Like other Argyll premises the offices had to appeal to a high-end audience expecting elegant, sophisticated furnishings and facilities.
+The space had to integrate an executive lounge, meeting rooms, refreshment areas and serviced office suites in a unique, aesthetically appealing whole that would help Argyll to stand out in an increasingly crowded market.

 The design combines character, style and elegance with a welcoming ambience provided by modern but comfortable furniture and generous biophilic touches.
-Park House is a worthy addition to LEO’s growing portolio of attractive, high-quality serviced offices.
+Park House is a worthy addition to Argyll's growing portfolio of attractive, high-quality serviced offices.

-“The anticipation of a stunning design was high.
-We wanted to exceed the standards reached on previous LEO centres and use the incredible building architecture to write a new chapter in the office design rule book.
-Given ultimate design scope by LEO, I believe we have created one of the most unique serviced offices in London.
+Darren Sansom, Project Director at Area commented, “The anticipation of a stunning design was high.
+We wanted to exceed the standards reached on previous Argyll centres and use the incredible building architecture to write a new chapter in the office design rule book.
+Given ultimate design scope by Argyll, I believe we have created one of the most unique serviced offices in London.

 However, this is more than a statement piece, and as a working office the construction needed to be completed within 14 weeks to achieve the timing for the opening event.
 Quality compromise was not an option, so it was down to the hard work of the team to secure completion exactly on time.”